HenrikEckermann/donders_r/slides/PITCHME.md

 - THE data structure for most tabular data
 - row and columns
 - columns are vectors of the same length
+- basically a list with named vectors of the same length
 @snapend